How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 Why does this paragraph change?
 Because you should be querying a specific agent for personal reasons, remember?

-Which means, you need to make a connection with that agent, not just anybody.
-This connection is done in two ways, potentially three:

-- It describes the word count, genre, and title of your book, which should appeal to their manuscript wish list.
+- Describes the word count, genre, and title of your book, which should appeal to their manuscript wish list.

-- It makes a personal connection, identifying why you want them as your agent, and why you think your book is a good fit for their list.
+- Identify why you want them as your agent, and why you think your book is a good fit for their list.

-- It shares comparable titles that the agent would like, maybe even has mentioned they want to represent books like or authors like.
-(Of course, for this, you need excellent comps.
-Remember, share excellent comps, or no comps at all!)

 Let’s look at an example of how to do this.

-One of the books I’m really excited about reading right now is Nancy Johnson’s debut The Kindest Lie.
-It’s a timely book that explores the issue of systemic racism in America, and could be described as Smart Book Club Fiction, Black & African American Women’s Fiction, or Women’s Domestic Life Fiction.
+One of my favorite books in 2021 is Nancy Johnson’s The Kindest Lie.
+It’s a timely book that explores the issue of systemic racism in America, and could be described as Smart Book Club Fiction.

-Looking in the acknowledgements section in The Kindest Lie, I learn that Nancy’s agent is Danielle Bukowski of Serling Lord Literistic.
+Nancy’s literary agent is Danielle Bukowski of Sterling Lord Literistic.
+I know this by looking at the acknowledgments section in her book.

-Now pretend I have already read The Kindest Lie and think my book would work as a comp for it.
-I also really like Danielle as an agent for reasons I’ve researched, and decide I want to query her with my (hypothetical) book.

-To make a connection with Danielle, I could research the kind of titles Danielle likes to represent by visiting one of the ways suggested in the dream agent section above.
+Now let’s pretend I have a book that is similar to Nancy’s, and I want make a connection with Danielle.
+I research the books Danielle likes to represent by visiting one of the ways suggested in the dream agent section above.

-Here’s what I found on Danielle’s website:
+Here’s what I find on Danielle’s website:

-Something I love about her wishlist is that she wants to represent books “traditionally overlooked by the publishing industry, as working on books that represent the world is important to me.”
+She wants to represent books “traditionally overlooked by the publishing industry, as working on books that represent the world is important to me.”
 Wow, I love that.

 And if I thought my (hypothetical) book fit into this category, like The Kindest Lie does, this would be a phenomenal point to make in that first paragraph.

 Sharing this in the first paragraph shows I’ve done my research on Danielle.
-That I want to work with her, not just any agent who represents my book’s genre—though of course, she needs to represent my genre, too.
+That I want to work with her, not just any agent who represents my book’s genre.
 It also gives me a chance to share that I love authors and books she’s represented.

-So, here are some details I need in that first paragraph in order to set up my book’s expectations and make a connection with Danielle.
+Knowing all this, I could use these details in my query letter’s first paragraph.
+Like:

-- Briefly what my book is about (I’ll go into more detail with this in paragraph two, so don’t go overboard here, focus on how it connects)
+- Briefly what my book is about (I’ll go into more detail with this in paragraph two, so don’t go overboard here; focus on how it connects)

 - Genre, Title, and Word count